8.6 Developing entrepreneurial skills through culture

 On this page

-No information is available on policies, programmes projects and initiatives (either directly organised or funded by public authorities) supporting the development of entrepreneurial skills by participating in cultural and creative opportunities during formal education or through non-formal education.
-A component of non-formal education for the development of entrepreneurial skills for cultural and creative industries is part of the Creative Romania programme presented below.
+No information is available on policies, programmes, projects and initiatives (either directly organised or funded by public authorities) supporting the development of entrepreneurial skills by participating in cultural and creative opportunities during formal education or through nonformal education.
+Among other components, a component of non-formal education for the development of entrepreneurial skills for cultural and creative industries is part of the Creative Romania programme presented below, supported by EU funds in Romania.

 Policies/programmes/initiatives, their objectives and outcomes, and target groups